The opening up of borders and the scent of cooler days ahead hold great promise for some exciting exploration of Abu Dhabi emirate this winter.

 Sheikh Zayed Grand Mosque

 There’s never a bad time to pay a visit to the Sheikh Zayed Grand Mosque.
 Reduced crowds over the past year have, however, made this an even more beautiful and intimate experience.
 Whether it’s your first or 10th visit to the Grand Mosque, even the little ones get caught up in the grandeur and allure of visiting this stunning beautiful mosque.
-It truly is a city highlight and undoubtedly the best thing to do in Abu Dhabi whether you’re a tourist or resident.
+It truly is a city highlight and undoubtedly the best thing to do in Abu Dhabi whether you’re a tourist or a resident.

 Explore Qasr Al Watan